5.1.1 The Definition of ‘The Law’

 “The body of rules, whether formally enacted or customary, which a particular State or community recognizes as governing the actions of its subjects or members and which it may enforce by imposing penalties”.

-● The rules have to be defined before they can be applied to a particular case: one cannot break a law that doesn’t exist.
+● The rules must be defined before they can be applied to a particular case: one cannot break a law that doesn’t exist.

-● The rules have to be promulgated: preferably written.
+● The rules must be promulgated: preferably written.

 ● Some means of enforcement is required: either crime prevention or a realistic possibility of catching those who break the law.